codingMustache/codingMustache/README.md

 ## Joke of the Day

-What musical instrument is found in the bathroom?
-A tuba toothpaste.
+What do you call an alligator in a vest?
+An in-vest-igator!

 ## Daily Trivia

-Which of these is not a layer in the OSI model for data communications?
+Which of these people was NOT a founder of Apple Inc?
- 1. Application Layer
+ 1. Ronald Wayne
- 2. Transport Layer
+ 2. Steve Jobs
- 3. Physical Layer
+ 3. Steve Wozniak
- 4. Connection Layer
+ 4. Jonathan Ive

 <details>
   <summary>Answer</summary>
-  Connection Layer
+  Jonathan Ive
 </details>